anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-Dr-Semmelweis-and-the-Discovery-of-Handwashing.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="6.-The-effect-of-handwashing-highlighted">6.
-The effect of handwashing highlighted<a class="anchor-link" href="#6.-The-effect-of-handwashing-highlighted"> </a></h2><p>Starting from the summer of 1847 the proportion of deaths is drastically reduced and, yes, this was when Semmelweis made handwashing obligatory. </p>
+<h2 id="The-effect-of-handwashing-highlighted">The effect of handwashing highlighted<a class="anchor-link" href="#The-effect-of-handwashing-highlighted"> </a></h2><p>Starting from the summer of 1847 the proportion of deaths is drastically reduced and, yes, this was when Semmelweis made handwashing obligatory. </p>
 <p>The effect of handwashing is made even more clear if we highlight this in the graph.</p>
 </div>
 </div>